khogeland/omnim/README.md

 Omnim is an omni search utility for MPD, displayed as an interactive list of results that updates as you type.

-This is my first real Nim project, so the code surely has plenty of messiness, antipatterns, etc. Be warned.

 ### Usage

 - Up/Down: Navigate list